Thursday, April 17, 2025

 a trip down fancy boulevards

-to swill from fancy stores,
+to swill from posh stores,

 hostage to twists

-inside the maneuvers of brutal kings,
+inside the maneuvers of kings.

 and the logics of toadeater-senators

-who authorized an absurd
+who authorize an absurd

-and yet now permanent fence.
+and now permanent fence.

 “we don’t learn our lessons,”